 What does casual mean when it comes to weddings?

 In the context of a wedding, a casual dress code most likely means business casual attire.
 This means chinos, khakis, button-downs, and blazers.
-Most of the time, business casual attire does not include Polo shirts, though it may in some cases.
+Most of the time, this attire does not include Polo shirts, though it may in some cases.

 Can I wear jeans to a casual wedding?

-Generally, no, jeans are not suitable for business casual dress.
-This is just a general guideline though and sometimes it will be just fine to wear jeans as casual wedding attire.
+Generally, no, jeans are not suitable for a casual wedding dress code This is just a general guideline though and sometimes it will be just fine to wear jeans as casual wedding attire.
 A pair of high-quality raw-denim jeans with a slim or straight leg cut would go well when worn with a blazer or cardigan.